 A variety of nonlethal alternatives are available to property owners to reduce deer damage and deter deer from utilizing their property.
 These techniques include use of odor repellents (ex. predator urine, soap), taste replants (ex. hot pepper), scare tactics (ex. noise makers), and fencing.
-However, within large natural areas such as OOPM and WPM (with a combined area of over 7 miles2), deterrents are neither cost effective nor realistically feasible on a large scale.
-Currently, fencing is used at both OOPM and WPM to protect landscape trees, plants, and horticultural areas (such as the Shipman Garden at WPM) against deer browse.
+However, within large natural areas such as Oak Openings Preserve and Wildwood Preserve (with a combined area of over 7 miles2), deterrents are neither cost effective nor realistically feasible on a large scale.
+Currently, fencing is used throughout the park district to protect landscape trees, plants, and horticultural areas against deer browse (such as the Shipman Garden and sensitive areas within Toledo Botanical Garden).
 However, fencing is simply too cost prohibitive to protect natural areas within these parks on even a limited scale.